IHE/ITI.PCF/input/pagecontent/volume-1.md

 1. Query for existing Consent.
 This step may not be necessary but is important to establish the Capture New Consent use-case from the Update Existing Consent use-case.
 2. None is found.
 Given that no existing Consent exists, there are no preconditions, just default expectations for the workflow (TODO: This is where a Privacy Preferences could guide the flow).
 3. Consult with the Patient.
 There is some interaction with the Patient.
 Within this interaction the patient needs to be appropriately informed of the details of the Patient Privacy Policy and the parameters the patient can control.
-This user Inteface might use a FHIR Questionnaire resulting in a QuestionnaireResult as documentation of the ceremony.
+This user Interface might use a FHIR Questionnaire resulting in a QuestionnaireResult as documentation of the ceremony.
 This User Interface might use some other technical means, or might be a paper process.
 This User Interface is not constrained by the PCF.
 4. The results of the ceremony are captured to the satisfaction of the controlling Organization.
-This might be a QuestionnarireResponse, or a scanned image of the signed paperwork recorded using a DocumentReference (See [MHD](https://profiles.ihe.net/ITI/MHD/index.html))
+This might be a QuestionnaireResponse, or a scanned image of the signed paperwork recorded using a DocumentReference (See [MHD](https://profiles.ihe.net/ITI/MHD/index.html))
 5. The Consent resource constrained by the Consent constraints defined in Volume 3 is then saved to the **Consent Registry** actor using Transaction [ITI-Y1].
 6. An AuditEvent is recorded by both **Consent Capture** and **Consent Registry** actors.